-This paper has reported on the findings from a review of the literature on the efficacy of career guidance interventions on the development of Career Management Skills.
+This paper has reported on the updated findings from a review of the literature on the efficacy of career guidance interventions on the development of Career Management Skills.
 This final section provides summary conclusions and resultant implications for the National Careers Service as it further develops and adapts to the new outcome-based approach.

-The evidence does not point to a single intervention or group of interventions that are most effective in increasing CMS.
-However, it does identify five underpinning components of career guidance interventions that have been found to substantially increase effectiveness, particularly when combined.
+The evidence from 2021 reflects that found in 2015 and does not yet point to a single intervention or group of interventions that are most effective in increasing CMS.
+However, it identifies five underpinning components of career guidance interventions that consistently have been found to substantially increase effectiveness, particularly when combined.
 Moreover, career guidance interventions that incorporate more than one of these elements appear more likely to be effective than single interventions in delivering career management outcomes for customers.

 The evidence also highlights the relative efficacy of different modes of delivery of career guidance interventions on CMS development.
 It points to a possible emergent hierarchy, with interventions involving practitioner contact and structured groups being more effective than self-directed interventions or unstructured groups.
 It also suggests that computer-based interventions work better when practitioner input is provided during the intervention or when followed up by a structured workshop session to discuss and review the results.
-These findings have implications for the 'digital-by-default' principle of the National Careers Service, as they suggest that digital interventions work best when combined with some form of practitioner input.
+These findings had implications for the 'digital-by-default' principle of the National Careers Service in 2015, as they suggested that digital interventions worked best when combined with some form of practitioner input.
+It remains to be seen what the impact has been of the rapid rise of digital provision during the Covid pandemic and the subsequent more mixed-delivery economy that has resulted.
+To date no detailed empirical studies have yet been published on the impact of virtual activities (under Covid) on careers management skills.

-The literature on 'what works' in relation to individual career guidance interventions is less conclusive, although does highlight a range of methods, approaches and considerations that could be useful for National Careers Service providers as they continue to develop their service offer.
+The literature on 'what works' in relation to individual career guidance interventions is less conclusive, although does highlight a range of methods, approaches and considerations that could be useful for National Careers Service providers as they continue to develop their service offer, particularly within a more mixed delivery context (Neary et al. 2016a and 2016b).
 These include the use of narrative / writing approaches; the importance of providing a 'safe' environment; the quality of the adviser-client relationship; the need for flexibility in approach; the provision of specialist information and support; and clarity on the purpose and aims of action planning.

-A key recommendation arising from this work is that the current list of career management activities / outputs that National Careers Service contractors are being paid against should be reviewed with the aim of developing a more outcome-based approach.
-The body of evidence on CMS Blueprints and frameworks provides a basis for informing the development of this outcome-based approach.
+A key recommendation arising from this work is that the current list of career management activities / outputs that National Careers Service contractors are being paid against would still benefit from being reviewed with the aim of developing a more outcome-based approach.
+The body of evidence on CMS Blueprints and frameworks continues to provide a basis for informing the development of this outcome-based approach.